tsvwg/wg-materials/ietf117/minutes-1.md

         Will consider a change from the MP-TCP handhsake, because DCCP is not constrained in the same way.
         Similarly the key exchnage procedure could be updated after review comments.

         * Gorry (individual) : I like this approach, it is a good call to do this, if we do not need to do this.
 Is it  simmilar to MP QUIC?
         * Markus : Yes.
 I think they use a CID, the basic idea is same.
         * Gorry : Please confirm with someone to check if this new part is similar to MP-QUIC.

         * Chairs : How long do you need to resolve the pending issues?
         * Markus : ~1.5 months.
 We have PRs to merge, but no pending issues at the moment.
 We are confident in other aspects from the interop tests that we presented at the last meeting.

         * Chairs: Please hum if you think this document will be ready to proceed when the current issued are addressed !
-        Ready: Some people.
-        Not Ready (or may have issues): No/few people.
+         *  Ready: Some people;  Not Ready (or may have issues): No/few people.

         * Chairs: We do not see opposition to a Working Group Last Call.
 Another revision(s) will be needed, and the milestone is updated to show intended publication as a PS.
-The Chairs plan to start a WG last call on working group list before the next IETF meeting.
+The Chairs plan to start
+        a WG last call on working group list before the next IETF meeting.

 ## 7. SCTP Drafts